Talent-Catalog/talentcatalog/README.md

 can also have problems.
 Googling you can still see lots of people having problems installing Node using brew.

-It is also probably easier to install Java directly (or use the Java delivered with your development IDE - see below) rather than using brew.
+It is also probably easier to install Java directly (or from your development IDE - see below) rather than using brew.

 - Java 11
    - At least Java 11 is required because we use the Locale object to provide translations of countries and languages and that support is not complete in Java 8, for example.
-   - If you are using a recent version of Intellij as your development environment the Java that comes with Intellij will be fine.
+   - If you are using a recent version of Intellij the version of Java that comes with it works fine except that it does not have library source code - so probably best to download a new SDK (which you can from inside Intellij).

 - Gradle [https://gradle.org/install/](https://gradle.org/install/)